TranslationalML/pacsifier/docs/contributing.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `PACSMAN` for local development.
+Here's how to set up `PACSIFIER` for local development.

-1. Fork the repository of `PACSMAN` on GitHub.
+1. Fork the repository of `PACSIFIER` on GitHub.

 2. Clone your fork locally::

-    git clone git@github.com:your_name_here/pacsman.git
+    git clone git@github.com:your_name_here/pacsifier.git
-    cd pacsman
+    cd pacsifier

 3. Create a branch for local development::